Wishing you knew more about Aboriginal culture? Search no more.

-One of the most powerful ways to reduce Aboriginal prison rates is by empowering communities to help themselves.
+One of the most powerful ways to reduce Aboriginal prison rates is self-determination empowering communities to help themselves.

 Many Aboriginal people are ready to offer solutions but are not heard.
 Only 2 out of the 16 justice programs operating in Queensland in 2016 were Aboriginal-led.

 But if blanket government policies stand in the way of their empowerment, leadership and healing, then the rates will escalate.